-- 1. Chairman of the Board Carmen Junqueira Gomide

-- 2. Secretary Denise Mastro

-- 3. Treasurer Denise Mastro
+- 2. Secretary Denise Mastro - 3.
+Treasurer Denise Mastro

 In accordance with the requirements of Ed.
-Code §94909(a)(12), SSU hereby states that it currently has no pending petition in bankruptcy and is not operating as a debtor in possession, has not filed a petition within the preceding five years, or has had a petition in bankruptcy filed against it within the preceding five years that resulted in reorganization under Chapter 11 of the United States Bankruptcy Code.
+Code §94909(a)(12), SSU hereby states that it currently has no pending petition in bankruptcy and is not operating as a debtor in possession.
+SSU has not filed any bankruptcy proceedings nor had any petition in bankruptcy filed against it within the preceding five years.